testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 ## Image

 An [image](https://docs.docker.com/glossary/#image) might be the most confusing concept of the three.
-You create a Dockerfile, and then use a container, but an image lies between those two.
+You create a Dockerfile and then use a container, but an image lies between those two.

 An [image](https://docs.docker.com/glossary/#image) is a read-only embodiment of a Dockerfile that's used to create a Docker container.
 It consists of [layers](https://docs.docker.com/glossary/#layer) --  each line in a Dockerfile makes for one layer.
 You can't change an image directly; you change it by changing the Dockerfile.
-You don't directly use an image either; you use a container created out from an image.
+You don't directly use an image either; you use a container created from an image.

 The most important image-related tasks are: